 Arts & Entertainment Interview: Count Through a labor intensive process, Count creates a collage of sound by layering textures of small noises and sounds.
 This unique thumbprint has led musicians with a similar aesthetic to work with Count

 Arts & Entertainment Interview: 3-6-4-1-4-6-Fi-eeive!
 Take a break from reading SFist and dial 415-364-1465.
 The voice on the answering machine is that of Kate Pocrass, detailing this week's Mundane Journey.
-Described as an "eagerness to interact with strangers
+Described as an "

 Arts & Entertainment Innerview: Our Favorite Narcissist SFist Emily, our penninsula correspondent and intervista mejor, interviews herself today.
 We thought only Prince could do that after the surgery to remove his lower ribs, but Emily is one suprisingly talented lady.